lyz-code/blue-book/docs/devops/kubernetes/kubernetes_networking.md

 * CPU and memory requirements will often dictate lower pod density than the theoretical maximum here.
-* Beyond Daemonsets, Kubernetes System pods, and other “system level” operational tools used in your cluster will consume Pod IP’s and limit the number of application pods that you can run.
+* Beyond DaemonSets, Kubernetes System pods, and other “system level” operational tools used in your cluster will consume Pod IP’s and limit the number of application pods that you can run.
 * Each instance type also has network performance limitations which may impact